• Skip to primary navigation

 How to Change the Aspect Ratio of Sony a6000

-Updated on April 28, 2020 By Carolyn Leave a Comment
+Updated on April 28, 2020 By Carol Leave a Comment

 I’ve been using Sony a6000 since last year and only managed to change the aspect ratio from 16:9 to 3:2 and I’m writing a blog post for reference.